xrootd/xrootd/README.md

 XRootD is officially supported on the following platforms:

- * RedHat Enterprise Linux 7 or later and their derivatives
+ * RedHat Enterprise Linux 8 or later and their derivatives
  * Debian 11 and Ubuntu 22.04 or later
- * macOS 11 (Big Sur) or later
+ * macOS 13 (Ventura) or later

 Support for other operating systems is provided on a best-effort basis and by contributions from the community.